Richard A. Anderson: Biography

 Anderson was born on 16 April 1948, in Washington, D.C.
 At an early age, he moved with his parents to Houston, Texas.
 He graduated from M.B.
 Smiley High School there in May 1966, then attended San Jacinto Junior College in Pasadena, Texas, for a year and a half.

 Anderson enlisted in the Marine Corps in Houston on 8 April 1968.
 Upon completion of recruit training with the 2d Recruit Training Battalion, Marine Corps Recruit Depot, San Diego, California, he received individual combat training with the 1st Battalion, 2d Infantry Training Regiment, Marine Corps Base, Camp Pendleton, California, and returned to San Diego to attend Sea School.
 Anderson was promoted to Private First Class (PFC) effective 1 July 1968.

 PFC Anderson completed his training in October 1968 and was ordered to the Far East, where he joined Sub Unit #1, Provisional Service Battalion, 9th Marine Amphibious Brigade.

 In November 1968, Anderson was reassigned duty with the 3rd Marine Division in the Republic of Vietnam, and served initially as a rifleman with Company D, 1st Battalion, 4th Marines.
 In January 1969, he assumed duty as a scout, and later, Assistant Fire Team Leader with Company E, 3rd Reconnaissance Battalion, 3rd Marine Division.
 Anderson was promoted to Lance Corporal effective 1 June 1969.

 On 24 August 1969, while participating in combat approximately 12 miles northwest of Vandegrift Combat Base in Quang Tri Province, Anderson was killed in action.

-Military awards

-Anderson's military decorations and awards include: